Best Workforce Management Software

 It can even manage flexible and remote working, and many routine tasks can be managed automatically, saving precious admin time.

-5. Chronicle Computing
+5. Chronicle Online

 The main appeal of Chronicle is its cloud-based nature.
 Business owners are likely on the move more often than not, or at the very least, away from a company computer, so the ability to view employee information anywhere at any time is a huge benefit.